rainrzk/OptimizationForDataScience/README.md

 ---

-A bundled PDF containing all 24 lecture notes for the University of Waterloo course CO 673 / CS 794.
+A bundled PDF containing all 24 lecture notes for the University of Waterloo course CO 673 / CS 794, written by me.